-The Mentoring Manifesto, Vol. 30: Healing Marriages (Yours or Your Mentees)
+The Mentoring Manifesto, Vol. 34: Answering Your Questions

 I once heard Tim Keller talk about why God didn’t put a parent and child in the garden of Eden, but instead, He chose to start with a husband and a wife.
 Keller’s point was…